nlohmann/json/docs/mkdocs/docs/api/macros/nlohmann_define_type_non_intrusive.md

 !!! info "Prerequisites"

     1. The type `type` must be default constructible.
-See [How can I use `get()` for non-default constructible/non-copyable types?](../../features/arbitrary_types.md#how-can-i-use-get-for-non-default-constructiblenon-copyable-types) for how to overcome this limitation.
+See [How can I use `get()` for non-default constructible/non-copyable types?][GetNonDefNonCopy] for how to overcome this limitation.
     2. The macro must be used outside the type (class/struct).
     3. The passed members must be public.

+[GetNonDefNonCopy]: ../../features/arbitrary_types.md#how-can-i-use-get-for-non-default-constructiblenon-copyable-types

 !!! warning "Implementation limits"